-Editor’s Note: This is the ninth interview of several we’ll be publishing this month, all with our section editors.
+Editor’s Note: This is the fifth interview of several we’ll be publishing this month, all with our section editors.
 Like the rest of the LARB ecosystem, their work depends on the generous support of everyday readers who keep LARB going; we hope you’ll consider giving this month for our winter fund drive.
-Here we present Michelle Huneven, a Senior Fiction Editor.

 I teach in the English department at Inver Hills College in St. Paul, Minnesota — a tiny, picturesque little college buried under snow for at least five months of the year.
 I also write academic non-fiction — mostly scholarly articles related to science fiction and imperialism.
 This year, I was also a judge for both the Philip K. Dick award (for the best new science fiction novel published in paperback) and the Science Fiction Research Association Pioneer Award (for the best article-length work of SF scholarship).
 Why do I do these things?
 I love reading, and I’m fascinated by how science fiction reflects the best and worst aspects of imaginative literature.
 On one hand, this is a genre which has always been about conquest and empire; it’s filled with fantasies related to colonial expansion and imperial exploitation.
 On the other hand, it’s also (sometimes simultaneously) a genre which deeply questions what we take for granted about “reality” in fascinating, thoughtful, and and insightful ways.
 What’s not to love?

 What is your favorite place to write/edit outside of your home?

 My office on campus, where I’m surrounded by books (and a number of vintage Star Wars and Doctor Who toys).